 My wedding day was one of the happiest days of my life.
-The venue where we had the wedding is a lovely French restaurant in Atlanta, Atmosphere, and the food was so delicious.
+We had the wedding in a lovely French restaurant in Atlanta and the food was so delicious.
 It tasted like love, I swear.
 As a wonderful added bonus, the building had, in a previous life, been my father’s office so I could feel his presence blessing us even though he’s no longer with us.
 You can’t find that stuff on Pinterest.
 But a pretty cake and a princess dress can help make a special day even more special.

 Sign up now and you'll get Midlife Rambler delivered right to your inbox!